Disable TLS 1.0 and TLS 1.1 on Nginx server

 Nginx Service Reload and Restart

-Check the status of Nginx service to make sure the status is showing as Active (running).
-You can run below command to find the status of Nginx service.
+Check the Nginx service’s status to ensure it is showing as Active.
+You can run the below command to find the status of the Nginx service.

 systemctl status nginx